 Every year, millions of people find themselves facing insurmountable financial troubles.
-For many, financial hardships aren’t a result of wrongdoings or poorly planned actions; in many cases, families aren’t prepared to face the sort of financial pressure that can arise seemingly out of nowhere, especially without savings.
+For many, financial hardships aren’t a result of wrongdoings or poorly planned actions.
+In many cases, families aren’t prepared to face the sort of financial pressure that can arise seemingly out of nowhere.
+When debt becomes overwhelming, wiping the slate clean with a consumer proposal can be a good solution.

 What Happens When You File For A Consumer Proposal?

 When you file a consumer proposal you’ll work closely with a LIT who will deal with your creditors, file your paperwork, and help you every step of the way.
 Entering a legal proceeding without any idea of what might happen is a scary thing, especially when your money is involved.
 Here are a few things you can expect when you file for a consumer proposal.